-Select Get Support, and then use a mobile device to scan the QR code that displays on the next screen.
+Select Contact HP, accept the HP privacy disclaimer, and then use a mobile device to scan the Failure ID code that appears on the next screen.
 The HP Customer Support - Service Center page appears with your Failure ID and product number automatically filled in.
 Follow the on-screen instructions.